doanvalerie/pokemini-website/docs/implementation.md

 ```

 For Pokemon `id` fields, we generate random UUIDv4 identifiers.
 For user ID
-fields, we construct the ID using the MAC address of the Launchpad WiFi chip
+fields, we construct the ID using the MAC address of the LaunchPad WiFi chip
 serialized to a 12-digit hexadecimal string.

 ## Express.JS game server